olympus-terminal/unix-utilities/README.md

-commands for data manipulation, archiving, etc
+basic bash commands and uses